UW-GAC/analysis_pipeline/README.md

 ## Association testing

+Association tests are done with a mixed model if a kinship matrix (`pcrelate_file`) is given in the config file.
+If `pcrelate_file` is `NA` or missing, testing is done with a fixed effects model.

 An inverse-normal transform may be requested with `inverse_normal TRUE` in the config file.
 This is done by fitting the null model and rank-normalizing the marginal residuals.
 The normalized residuals are then used as the outcome in a null model with only PCs and kinship as covariates.

+For single-variant tests, the effect estimate is for the reference allele.
+For aggregate and sliding window tests, the effect estimate is for the alternate alelle, and multiple alternate alelles for a single variant are treated separately.

 ### Single-variant